-3. The Township Clerk shall cause notice of such hearing and the fill. notice of such hearing and the fil-ing of the assessment roll to be published twice in the Plymouth Mail, a newspaper of general circulation in the Charter Township, prior to the date of the hearing, which first such publication to be at least ten (10) days before the hearing and shall cause notice of such hear-ing to be mailed by first class mail to all property owners in the special assessment district as shown on the current assessment roll of the Townthip at least ten (10) days before the date of said hearing.
+at 8:00 o'clock p.m., on Tuesday, Nov.
+9, 1965, at the Township Hall, in the Township to review said special assessment roll and hear objections thereto.
+The Township Clerk shall cause a.
+The Township Clerk shall cause notice of such hearing and the filing of the assessment roll to be published twice in the Plymouth Mail, a newspaper of general circulation in the Charter Township, prior to the date of the hearing, which to the date of the hearing, which first such publication to be at least ten (10) days before the hearing and shall cause notice of such hearing to be mailed by first class mail to all property owners in the special to all property owners in the special assessment district as shown on the assessment district as shown on the current assessment roll of the Town-aip at least ten (10) days before the date of said hearing.
 Said notice as published and mailed shall be in substantially the following form:

-NOTICE OF REVIEW OF SPECIAL ASSESSMENT ROLL FOR THE CHARTER TOWNSHIP OF CANTON
+NOTICE OF REVIEW OF

+SPECIAL ASSESSMENT ROLL

+FOR THE CHARTER TOWNSHIP

+OF CANTON

-TO THE OWNERS OF EACH LOT AND PARCEL OF LAND ABUTTING THE FOLLOWING STREETS:
+TO THE OWNERS OF EACH LOT

+AND PARCEL OF LAND

+ABUTTING THE FOLLOWING

+STREETS:

 On Koppernick from Haggerty to

-5280 Ft.
-East and thence North on

-Joy Road from Lilley Road to 1570

-PLEASE TAKE NOTICE THAT a Special Assessment Roll has been prepared and is on file in the office examination.
-Said special ment roll has been prepared for the purpose of assessing part of the cost of the following-described water mains to the property benefited Koppernick from Haggerty to Ft.
-East and thence North in Road from Lilley Road to 1570
+On Koppernick from Haggerty to 280 Ft.
+East and thence North on oy Road from Lilley Road to 1570 t.
+West.
+PLEASE TAKE NOTICE THAT a Special Assessment Roll has been prepared and is on file in the office of the Township Clerk for public examination.
+Said special assessment roll has been prepared for the purpose of assessing part of the cost of the following-described water mains to the property benefited

-TAKE FURTHER NOTICE THAT Township Board will meet at Township Hall, 128 Canton Center Road in the Township at 8:00 o'clock p.m., on Tuesday, November 9, 1965 for the purpose of reviewing said special assessment roll and hearing any objections thereto John W. Flodin
+In Koppernick from Haggerty to 5280 Ft.
+East and thence North in Joy Road from Lilley Road to 1570 TAKE FURTHER NOTICE THAT the Township Board will meet at the Township Hall, 128 Canton Center Road in the Township at 8:00 o'clock p.m., on Tuesday, November 9, 1965 for the purpose of reviewing said special assessment roll and hearing any objections thereto. hearing any objections thereto.

+John W. Flodin,

+Township Clerk

-Township Clerk AYES: Members Dingeldey, Flodin, ruesdell, Schultz, Hix.
+AYES: Members Dingeldey, Flodin, Truesdell, Schultz, Hix.
 NAYS: Members None.
-Motion was made by Flodin and supported by Truesdell and unani-
+Motion was made by Flodin and supported by Truesdell and unanisuitable person: